Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.BufferSerializer-1.md

 2. The BufferSerializer must always be passed by reference and can't be copied

-Ref structs help enforce both of those rules: they can't out live the stack context in which they were created, and they're always passed by reference no matter what.
+Ref structs help enforce both of those rules: they can't ref live the stack context in which they were created, and they're always passed by reference no matter what.